Traffic management

 When end-users communicate via an Internet Access Service (IAS), data traffic is sent between the end-users’ terminals.
-The traffic is sent through the networks of the ISPs through which the end-users connect to the internet, as well as any intermediate networks.
+The traffic is sent through the networks of the Internet Service Providers (ISPs) through which the end-users connect to the internet, as well as any intermediate networks.
 The way the traffic is forwarded in the networks is referred to as ‘traffic management’, which may include both regular first-come-first-serve management of traffic and more advanced ways of shuffling traffic through the networks.

 What traffic management is allowed under the Open Internet Regulation?

-In the first place, the Open Internet Regulation allows offering internet access subscriptions with different QoS levels regarding parameters like speed, latency, jitter and packet loss.
+In the first place, the Open Internet Regulation allows offering internet access subscriptions with different Quality of Service (QoS) levels regarding parameters such as speed, latency, jitter and packet loss.
 It is also possible to offer multiple application-agnostic QoS levels at the same time for a single subscription.
 These measures may not degrade the quality of other IAS subscriptions to a quality below the contract conditions.

-This graph schematically illustrates possibilities to differentiate QoS levels:
+The graph below schematically illustrates possibilities to differentiate QoS levels:

 • compliance with other laws;